ASR1221/currency_exchange_flutter_app/README.md

 - List Crypto Currencies with their rate.
 - Star any Crypto Currency to watch it's rate it once your enter the app.
-- convert any Crypto Currency to many real world currencies.
+- Convert any Crypto Currency to many real world currencies.

 ## Set up and run on your device